N3VERS4YDIE/algorithm-analysis-eam/exercises/README.md

 # Running Julia code

 1. Make sure you have julia installed on your system
-2. To run any code solution from the terminal, run the following from the root directory of the repository:
+2. To run any exercise solution from the terminal, run the following command from the root directory of the repository:

     ```bash
     julia exercises/ex<n>/solution.jl
     ```

 > [!NOTE]
-> Replace `<n>` with the name of the file
+> Replace `<n>` with the exerecise number.